 David was born in 1950 and qualified as a solicitor in 1972.
-He has been in general practice at 109 Ranelagh, Dublin 6 ever since.
-David provides a comprehensive service in all branches of the civil law for the personal as well as the commercial client.
-In 1979 he was appointed a Notary Public and shortly afterwards he was elected to the Governing Council of the Faculty of Notaries Public in Ireland, whom he has continuously served ever since.
-In 2009 he was appointed Registrar of the Faculty, and he is currently the C.E.O. of that organisation.
-In 2010 he performed Irelands first ever eNotarial act and is to the forefront in the promotion of eNotarial advancement in Ireland.
-David is regarded as having both great expertise in and a wide experience of Notarial practice.
+He was in general practice at 109 Ranelagh, Dublin 6 ever since until he retired as a solicitor on 30th November 2019.
+David provided a comprehensive service in all branches of the civil law for the personal as well as the commercial client.
+He gave up family law in about 1981 as too stressful and building contract related work in 1997 for health reasons.
+In 1979 he was appointed a Notary Public and shortly afterwards he was elected to the Governing Council of the Faculty of Notaries Public in Ireland, the national representative body for Notaries in Ireland.
+In 2009 he was appointed Registrar ( CEO ) of the Faculty, until retiring in November 2020.
+In 2010 he performed Ireland’s first ever eNotarial act and was for some time to the forefront in the promotion of eNotarial advancement in Ireland.
+David continues to practise as a Notary and is regarded as having both great expertise in and a wide experience of Notarial practice.

-For many years David played regular tennis in Rathgar Tennis Club, enjoys cycle touring with the WW Cycling Club, and hillwalks regularly, but his abiding passion is sea kayaking.
-When younger he was a competent climber and has many first ascents of Irish rock routes to his credit, besides at least nine first ascents of Arctic peaks in Greenland, as well as in Spitzbergen in the Svalbard group.
+For many years David played regular tennis in Rathgar Tennis Club, enjoyed cycle touring with the WW Cycling Club, sea kayaking (summer months only these days, if at all), and he would hillwalk regularly save for a bad knee.
+Currently his abiding passion is rock climbing, at which when younger he was quite competent and has many first ascents of Irish rock routes to his credit (including one E1, on Owey Island in County Donegal), besides at least nine first ascents of virgin Arctic summits in Greenland and in Spitzbergen in the Svalbard group.
 He is the author of Oileáin, the definitive work on Irish islands www.oileain.org first published by Pesda Press in June 2004.
-The publication of "Oileáin a Dó” was launched in Dublin on 7th March 2014 under ISBN 978-1-906095-37-6.
+The second edition – “Oileáin a Dó” was launched in Dublin on 7th March 2014 under ISBN 978-1-906095-37-6.

-Aras an Uachtaran and Buckingham Palace jointly announced on 10th April 2014 that President Michael D. Higgins presented a signed copy of “Oileáin a Dó” to H.R.H. the Prince of Wales on behalf of the Irish people during a state visit to London.
+On 10th April 2014 Áras an Uachtaran and Buckingham Palace jointly announced that President Michael D. Higgins had just presented, during a state visit to London, a signed copy of “Oileáin a Dó” to H.R.H.
+Charles III, King of England, then Prince of Wales, by our very own Uachtarán M.D.H. on behalf of the Irish people.

-On 27th June 2014 (in scarlet robe on left in photograph) David was awarded the Diploma in Notarial Law and Practice Dip.Not.L. by the Dean of the Faculty Jim Sexton in the presence of the Chief Justice Susan Denham.
+On 27th June 2014 David was awarded the Diploma in Notarial Law and Practice Dip.Not.L. by the then Dean of the Faculty Jim Sexton in the presence of the then Chief Justice Susan Denham.